AmitTzah/workout-timer-app/README.md

 *   **Define Workout Screen:**
     *   Users can create new workouts or edit existing ones.
     *   Input fields for:
         *   Workout Name.
+        *   **Workout Type Selection (Sequential vs. Alternating):** Users choose how exercises are structured.
+        *   **For Sequential Workouts:**
             *   List of exercises (users select from a predefined list of exercise names, each with number of sets, and optional number of reps).
             *   Set Interval Time (seconds) between sets.
-    *   **Include Rest Periods:** A toggle to enable or disable rest periods between exercises.
+            *   Ability to add Rest Blocks between exercises.
-    *   **Rest Duration (seconds):** If rest periods are enabled, users can specify the duration of each rest period.
+        *   **For Alternating Workouts:**
+            *   **Alternating Groups:** Users define groups of exercises that will alternate.
+                *   **Group Name:** Customizable name for each alternating group (e.g., "Warm-up," "Leg Day Finisher").
+                *   **Cycles:** Number of times the exercises within this group will be repeated.
+                *   **Rest between Cycles:** Optional rest period after each cycle of exercises within the group.
+                *   **Exercises within Group:** For each exercise, users define:
+                    *   Exercise Name (selected from predefined list).
+                    *   Work Time (seconds).
+                    *   Rest Time (seconds, optional).
+                    *   (Note: "Sets" and "Reps" are not applicable for exercises within alternating groups, as progression is based on cycles and time.)
+            *   Ability to add Rest Blocks between alternating groups.
-    *   **Reorder Exercises:** Users can reorder exercises using a drag-and-drop interface.
+    *   **Reorder Items:** Users can reorder exercises (sequential) or alternating groups/rest blocks (alternating) using a drag-and-drop interface.
-    *   **Edit Exercises:** Users can edit the sets and reps of an exercise after it has been added to the workout.
+    *   **Edit Items:** Users can edit details of exercises or rest blocks.
+For alternating groups, the group name, cycles, and rest between cycles can be edited.
     *   Displays: Calculated total workout duration.
     *   Action: "Save Workout" button.
-    *   **Persistence:** User-defined workouts (including exercises, sets, and interval time) are saved using `Hive`.
+    *   **Persistence:** User-defined workouts (including exercises, sets, interval time, alternating groups, cycles, and rest blocks) are saved using `Hive`.

 *   **Workout Mode:**
-    *   When "Start Workout" is pressed from the Home Screen, a timer begins, cycling through the exercises defined in the selected workout, adjusted by the chosen level.
+    *   When "Start Workout" is pressed from the Home Screen, a timer begins, cycling through the exercises/groups defined in the selected workout, adjusted by the chosen level.
-    *   **Sequential Sets (Default):** Completes all sets of one exercise before moving to the next.
+    *   **Sequential Sets:** Completes all sets of one exercise before moving to the next.
-    *   **Alternating Sets (If enabled):** Cycles through one set of each exercise before moving to the next set number for any exercise.
-For example, if you have Exercise A (3 sets) and Exercise B (2 sets), the order would be: A-Set1, B-Set1, A-Set2, B-Set2, A-Set3.
+    *   **Alternating Sets:** Cycles through one instance of each exercise within an alternating group before repeating for the defined number of cycles.
+Group rest is applied between cycles.
-    *   **Workout Levels:** The total number of sets for each exercise is dynamically adjusted based on the selected level (1-10), ensuring a strictly increasing total set count across levels.
-The total set count is rounded up after the percentage increase.
+    *   **Workout Levels:** The intensity (sets for sequential, work/rest times for alternating) is dynamically adjusted based on the selected level (1-10), ensuring a strictly increasing total workout duration across levels.
     *   **Survival Mode:** The workout repeats indefinitely.
 The main timer displays elapsed time (counts up) instead of time remaining.
 The session ends only when the user manually presses "Finish Workout".
 *   The app emits a "workout_started.wav" sound at the beginning of each workout.
 *   The app emits a "Next-Set.wav" sound at the end of each interval, immediately followed by the `exercise_name.wav` sound for the upcoming exercise, signaling the end of the current interval and the immediate start of the next exercise's set.
     *   **Display during workout:**
         *   Current exercise to perform.
-        *   Current set number for that exercise (e.g., "Pullups: Set 3/10, Reps: 12").
+        *   Current set/cycle progress (e.g., "Pullups: Set 3/10" or "Alternating Group 1: Cycle 2/3, Exercise: Push-ups").
         *   Overall progress (e.g., "Total Sets: 7/30").
         *   Time counting down within the current Interval Time (or counting up in Survival Mode).
     *   **Pause Workout button:** Pauses and resumes the timer.